jr-leary7/jr-leary7.github.io/README.md

 ## Professional
 I feel like I've focused a lot on my academic career, but I also do work 9-5 at Florida Blue in healthcare analytics as of July 2020.
-I've enjoyed learning about the US healthcare system from an insurer's perspective, and have been able to expand my competencies with Python and SQL.
-With respect to healthcare, I'm interested in equity & access disparities, preventative care, and hepatitis C therapies.
+I've enjoyed learning about the US healthcare system, and have been able to expand my competencies with Python and SQL.
+With respect to healthcare, I'm interested in equity & access disparities, the improvment of care delivery using classical statistical models, and population health.

 # Competencies
 ## Languages

-R - advanced
+R/RMarkdown - advanced

 Python - intermediate

 Bash - intermediate

-DB2 SQL & MySQL - beginner
+SQL - intermediate

 SAS - beginner